 Millennials want to work in a way that suits their lifestyle.
 This means being able to travel more should they want to, or working from home more often if they have a family.
 To create a workplace that attracts this younger generation of employees, you must grant them the flexibility to work remotely.

 Fortunately, there are lots of business tools that enable you to do this without it negatively affecting your business.
-Plus, with a cloud-based payroll system you can manage your payroll remotely too!
+Plus, with a cloud-native payroll system you can manage your payroll remotely too!
 The information is stored in the cloud so your employees and managers can access it at any time from anywhere in the world – all they need is an internet connection.

 - Career development